 - Rewetting of residual peat in the former area of industrial peat production to offset potential silt run off and to encourage development of vegetation cover via natural colonisation, and reducing the area of bare exposed peat.
 See Table 7.1 for a summary of the criteria for successful rehabilitation and associated monitoring.
-The target will be the delivery of measures and this will be measured by an aerial survey after rehabilitation is completed. - That there is a stabilising/improving concentration of suspended solids and ammonia associated with the measures undertaken to stabilise the peat surface by the blocking of the internal drainage system and the maximised rewetting of the peat surface.
-This will be demonstrated by developing a stable or downward trajectory of water quality indicators (suspended solids and ammonia) towards what would be typical of a re-wetted cutaway bog.
-This will be measured via water quality monitoring (suspended solids and ammonia) for at least 2 years after the rehabilitation has been completed. - Where the section of the water body that this bog drains to, has been identified as under pressure from peat extraction, that the intervening EPA monitoring programme associated with its Programme of Measures for this water body shows positive improvements in water quality impacts that can be attributable to the rehabilitation works undertaken on this bog, based the monitoring results of these inputs.
-This will be measured by the EPA WFD monitoring programme.
+The target will be the delivery of measures and this will be measured by an aerial survey after rehabilitation is completed. - That there is a stabilising/improving concentration of suspended solids and ammonia associated with the measures undertaken to stabilise the peat surface by the blocking of the internal drainage system and the maximised rewetting of the peat surface. - Receiving water bodies have been classified under the River Basin Management Plan and this classification includes waters that are At Risk from peatlands and peat extraction.
+The success criteria will be that the "At Risk" classification will see improvements in the associated pressures from this peatland or if remaining At Risk, that there is an improving trajectory in the pressure from this peatland.